AndreasFlueckiger/Programming-Project-2024-25/README.md

 Each power can be used once per game.
 Only one power can be used per turn.

 - **Scatter Bomb**: Hits a 3×3 area centered on a selected cell.
 Ends your turn.
-- **Attacco Aereo**: Attacks all cells in a selected column.
+- **Air Attack**: Attacks all cells in a selected column.
 Ends your turn.

 ## Gameplay Flow